intel/llvm/sycl/doc/design/OffloadDesign.md

 ## Fat Binary Generation

-The generation of the fat binary will take place in the driver.
+The generation of the fat binary will be controlled by the driver.
 The model from the community is generating the fat binary as a secondary process when creating the host object.
 Generation will be separated from the host compilation step.
 This is being done to enable proper support for using an external host compiler as well as taking advantage of potential parallelism during compilation of both the host and target device binaries.

 The fat object in the new model is generated during the host compilation.
 The host compilation takes an additional argument which points to the device